simplexspatial/osm4scala/README.md

 ### Release process
 The publication into Maven Central has been removed from the release process, so now there are few steps:
-1. Release:
+1. Release.
     ```shell script
     git checkout master
     sbt release
     ```
-2. Publish into Maven Central:
+2. Publish into Maven Central.
+   After set the right credentials file at `~/.sbt/sonatype_credentials`:
     ```shell script
     git checkout v1.*.*
     PATCH_211=false sbt clean +publish